Hyundai i-30: Braking system / Electronic Stability Control

 Other information:

-when following the front vehicle to
+brings the vehicle to a complete

 Repair procedures